vre-hub/vre-hub.github.io/docs/auth.md

 :::tip

-Please contact your institute system administrator to understand the way to request one.
+Please contact your institute system administrator to understand the best way to request one.

 :::